Patrick Kielty: Career

-In 2007, he also guested on the BBC's third series of Live at the Apollo.
-On 18 May 2007, Kielty was invited to conduct a joint in-depth TV interview at 10 Downing Street in London with UK Prime Minister Tony Blair and Irish Taoiseach Bertie Ahearn to discuss the Northern Ireland peace process.
+In 2007, he also guested on the BBC's third series of Live at the Apollo; during this show he controversially referred to members of the Irish travelling community in derogatory terms.
+On 18 May 2007, Kielty was invited to conduct a joint in-depth TV interview at 10 Downing Street in London with UK Prime Minister Tony Blair and Irish Taoiseach Bertie Ahern to discuss the Northern Ireland peace process.
 He hosted the Saturday morning show on BBC Radio 2 which started on 24 July 2010 and it ran for 10 weeks.
 Kielty presented Sport Relief in 2010 and 2012 alongside Fearne Cotton.

 Kielty was the host of the first series of Channel 4's Stand Up for the Week, which began in June 2010 and ran for six weeks.

 In 2012, he co-presented This Morning, alongside Kate Thornton for one episode and Emma Willis for three episodes.
-In 2014 and 2015, Patrick guest hosted a few episodes of The One Show alongside Alex Jones.
+In 2014 and 2015, Kielty guest hosted a few episodes of The One Show alongside Alex Jones.

 In 2016 Kielty returned to BBC Northern Ireland to present programmes, including the comedy panel game show Bad Language alongside Susan Calman and Paul Sinha.
 He then hosted television documentary Patrick Kielty's Mulholland Drive which focused on the life of William Mullholland and the California Water Wars.
 Kielty also reflected on his relatives' work in the Northern Irish water industry.
 In March 2016 he began hosting a chat show for BBC NI called Delete, Delete, Delete looking at celebrities' internet history.

 In 2016, he presented Debatable, a daily quiz show for BBC Two.

 In 2018, Kielty presented a documentary, My Dad, the Peace Deal and Me for BBC Two.
 The programme, coinciding with the 20th anniversary of the Good Friday Agreement, explored the state of Northern Ireland two decades on from the Agreement.
 Kielty discussed the killing of his father and the effect it had on him, as well as his decision to vote Yes to the Agreement in a referendum, even though it would result in the release from gaol of his father's killers.
-He also interviewed former paramilitary activists from both sides of the struggle, DUP leader Arlene Foster, school students at an integrated (non-denominational) school and a Richard Moore, founder of Children in Crossfire who was blinded as a small boy by a rubber bullet fired by a British soldier, whom he later befriended.
+He also interviewed former paramilitary activists from both sides of the struggle, DUP leader Arlene Foster, school students at an integrated (non-denominational) school and Richard Moore, founder of Children in Crossfire who was blinded as a small boy by a rubber bullet fired by a British soldier, whom he later befriended.
+The documentary saw Kielty named UK documentary host of the year at the 2018 Grierson Awards.

 In 2021, Kielty took part in the RTÉ series All the Walks of Life, where he talked about his childhood and the values he holds.
-He appeared in the film Ballywalter, playing Shane, a stand-up comic.
+He appeared in the film Patrick Kielty: One Hundred Years of Union, for which he won a Royal Television Society award for best presenter.

+After much speculation, on 20 May 2023, Kielty was confirmed as the new host of RTÉ's The Late Late Show, taking over from Ryan Tubridy and becoming the show's fourth permanent presenter.